Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 45

-Replace the wheel cover.
+Fit the wheel trim.
 Fit it into the rim by pushing by hand.

-Position the notch of the wheel cover correctly at the valve (1st photo).
+Position the notch of the wheel trim at the valve (1st photo).

-Position the notch of the wheel cover correctly at the valve (1st photo).
+Position the notch of the wheel trim at the valve (1st photo).

 Advertisement